-The Company has an option agreement, originally signed in February 2016, with Sociedad Ordinaria de Minas Omni ("OMNI"), Compañia Minera El Alacran S.A.S., CMH Colombia S.A.S. ("CMH"), and Cobre Minerales ("Cobre"), together the "OMNI Parties", to earn a 100% interest in the Alacran Deposit through the acquisition of Cobre, which holds the Alacran Deposit ("Option Agreement").
+The Company was party to an option agreement, originally signed in February 2016, with Sociedad Ordinaria de Minas Omni ("OMNI"), Compañia Minera El Alacran S.A.S., CMH Colombia S.A.S. ("CMH"), and Cobre Minerales S.A.S. ("Cobre"), together the "OMNI Parties", to acquire a 100% interest in the Alacran Deposit ("Option Agreement").
 Under the terms of this agreement, the Company agreed to undertake certain exploration commitments and to make certain scheduled cash payments during the exploration phase.
-On August 30, 2019, the Company advised the OMNI Parties of its intention to exercise its option to acquire the 100% interest in the Alacran Deposit pursuant to the Option Agreement, and is now contractually obligated to make the fifth and final cash payment of US\$13.0 million to the OMNI Parties on or before June 30, 2020.
-At March 31, 2020, the Company has recorded in the consolidated financial statements a liability of \$18.44 million and a corresponding non-current other asset for the right to acquire the 100% interest in the Alacran Deposit (December 31, 2019 - \$16.90 million).
+On August 30, 2019, the Company advised the OMNI Parties of its intention to exercise its option to acquire the 100% interest in the Alacran Deposit pursuant to the Option Agreement, and became contractually obligated to make the fifth and final option payment of US\$13.0 million to the OMNI Parties on or before June 30, 2020.